BryanApellanes/bam.sys.console/README.md

 ## InputCommand (Attribute)

-Adorn a method with the `InputCommand` attribute and specify the name of the command you'd like to use to execute the command from the menu prompt.
+To execute a command from the menu prompt, adorn a method with the `InputCommand` attribute and specify the name of the command you'd like to use.

 ```csharp
 [Menu<MenuItemAttribute>("Input Command Menu")]